Mehmet Hetemaj

-Mehmet Hetemaj (born 8 December 1987), is a Finnish defensive midfielder of Kosovar Albanian descent who plays for Finnish Veikkausliiga side SJK.
-He has represented both Finland national team and Kosovo national football team, but now he is no longer eligible to play for the latter.
+Mehmet Hetemaj (born 8 December 1987) is a Finnish football commentator and a former professional footballer who played as a defensive midfielder.
+Born in Yugoslavia, he has represented both Finland national team and Kosovo national football team.
 He started his football career in HJK youth team.

 Club career

 HJK Helsinki

 Hetemaj started his career in Finland in HJK Helsinki where he made 17 appearances between 2006 and 2007.
 During 2007 season he was loaned to Viikingit for 9 matches.

 Panionios

 In 2008, he agreed a move to Greek club Panionios F.C.
 In June 2009 he was loaned out to Serie B outfit AlbinoLeffe, where he established himself as a regular.

 AlbinoLeffe

 In June 2010 AlbinoLeffe announced to have completed a bid to sign the player on a permanent basis from Panionios.
 He signed a four-year contract.
 In July 2012 he was loaned out to Serie B outfit Reggina Calcio.
 The loan contract with Reggina ended after the 2012–13 season and Hetemaj returned to AlbinoLeffe.
 In January 2014 it was announced that Hetemaj had signed a loan contract with a Finnish Premier League team Honka.